Q: Why Does Curly Hair Cost More To Cut?

 And, perhaps, no one knows this better than a woman who has natural curls.

-While working with my first concierge client, I learned that curls often cost more to cut than straight hair does.
+While working with my first Beauty Matchmaker client in 2021, I learned that curls often cost more to cut than straight hair.
 This was frustrating for my client, who was on a tight budget for her even tighter curls.
 In my research, I found many curly haircuts cost between $70 and $150.
-While I was able to find my client a stylist to do the job for her desired price, the experience set me on a mission to find out why cutting curls and textured hair is so pricey.
+While I found my client a stylist to do the job for her desired price, the experience set me on a mission to discover why cutting curls and textured hair is so pricey.

-I tapped two top curly hair experts to find the answer: Noelle Cusamano, DevaCurl certified stylist and owner of Noelle Paige & Co.
-Salon in Smithtown, and Crystal Marshall, owner of Pink Glam Suite in Bay Shore, an expert on natural and textured hair.
+I tapped two top curly hair experts to find the answer: Noelle Cusumano, DevaCurl certified stylist and owner of Valentina Paige Hair Studio in St. James, and Crystal Marshall, owner of Pink Glam Suite in Bay Shore, an expert on natural and textured hair.
 Here, they talk about the learning curve involved with curls — and why that’s reflected in the price.

-“Curly cuts often cost more at a salon because it’s more time-intensive and requires a special skill set,” says Marshall.
+A: “Curly cuts often cost more at a salon because it’s more time-intensive and requires a special skill set,” says Marshall.
 “The specialized courses on cutting curly hair are rare and more expensive,” she says.
-Basically, it comes down to time and money on your stylist’s end.
+It comes down to time and money on your stylist’s end.
 Let’s break that down a bit more.
 During a curly cut, you’re getting:

-• Your stylist’s education: Cusamano has certifications from DevaCurl, a program that teaches a very specific method of cutting and styling curly and wavy hair—and that comes at a price.
+• Your stylist’s education: There hasn’t always been a strong emphasis on curly and natural haircare education in cosmetology schools; however, a recent Bill passed in New York State in 2023 will means that all students enrolled in the 1,000-hour cosmetology program will have at least some education on natural texture and curly hair.
+Previously, those who wanted more curly hair education sought it out independently.
+Cusumano has certifications from DevaCurl, a program that teaches a specific method of cutting and styling curly and wavy hair—which comes at a price.
 “I studied at the DevaChan Hair Salon in Manhattan, and my first course was $2,500,” she says.
 And it’s not one-and-done.
-There are multiple levels to achieve as a stylist and ongoing education.
-“Even during the COVID shutdown there were virtual courses for several hundred dollars,” she says.
-When you seek out a stylist with specialized training results, it results in a more specialized haircut, and, yes, that cost gets passed on to you, the client.
+There are multiple levels to achieve as a stylist, as well as ongoing education.
+“Even during the COVID shutdown, there were virtual courses for several hundred dollars,” she says.
+When you seek out a stylist with specialized training results, it results in a more specialized haircut, and that cost gets passed on to you, the client.

 • Your education: The best curly stylists provide their clients with education from the shampoo process (like how to scrub without causing frizz) through the final result.
-Your stylist should be explaining which products to use for your curls and how much of them to use (so important).
-Cusamano has her curly clients dry under a special hooded dryer that mimics the effects of air-drying.
+Your stylist should explain which products to use for your curls and how much to use (so important).
+Cusumano has her curly clients dry under a hooded dryer that mimics the effects of air-drying.
 “I want to see how their hair dries naturally.”
 Once dry, she re-evaluates the cut and makes tweaks as necessary.

-I get it.
-And this is not to say you can’t find a wonderful stylist within a lower price range.
+A: I get it.
+And this is not to say you can’t find an excellent stylist within a lower price range.
 Here’s what the pros say about getting a great curly cut without your budget spiraling out of control:

-• Go less often: One perk of curls is that they don’t need to be cut as often as straight hair.
-“I see most of my curly-haired clients two to three times a year,” says Cusamano.
-So, while the investment may seem steep at first if you’re going less often, it all balances out.
-Pro tip: Most stylists (including Cusamano) will do bang trims for free, so you may be able to get by with a tiny trim on top and stretch out the rest of the cut.
+• Go less often: One perk of curls is that they don’t need to be cut as frequently as straight hair.
+“I see most of my curly-haired clients two to three times a year,” says Cusumano.
+So, while the investment may seem steep initially if you’re going less often, it all balances out.
+Pro tip: Most stylists (including Cusumano) will do bang trims for free, so you may get by with a tiny trim on top and stretch out the rest of the cut.

-• Be willing to do your homework: While Marshall strongly suggests saving up for a curly cut, she says you can find someone within your budget if you do some research on stylists.
-“Search their social media profiles for examples of hair that looks like yours; this way you know they have experience with similar textures,” she says.
+• Be willing to do your homework: While Marshall strongly suggests saving up for a curly cut, she says you can find someone within your budget if you research stylists.
+“Search their social media profiles for examples of hair that looks like yours; this way, you know they have experience with similar textures,” she says.
 Read reviews, and book a free consultation before you get a cut.

-Wish someone could do the legwork for you?
+Do you wish someone could do the legwork for you?
 This is where I come in.
 Whatever your budget is, I’ll help you find the right fit for your curls.
+Check out Beauty Matchmaker for more details.

 Previous